gitony0101/Coding-crash/Cpp-Crash/Cpp-Notes-0.md

 ## Intro cpp

-- Part 1

-  - What is cpp
-  - What is it used for
-  - What kind of Compiler applications can we build with cpp
-  - Why it was created
-  - Source code
-  - Object code
-  - Algorithm

-- Part 2
-  - Cpp console app
+Search it online.

 ## What is cpp?

 General purpose

-- Create all types of programs:
+- Create all types of programs
-  - Games,
-  - Operating systems,
-  - Browsers,compilers,
-  - Embedded systems,
-  - All other general purpose software.
 - Compiled
   - Converting code that you understand into code that your computer understands
   - Building code